Chaenotheca furfuracea: Description

 Under the microscope the spore-producing sacs (asci) are irregular in outline and develop in chains rather than singly.
 Each ascus releases numerous microscopic ascospores that are spherical, only 2.3–3 μm in diameter, and ornamented with a maze of fine ridges that may look like tiny warts under a light microscope.
 The lichen lacks specialised conidiomata—structures that many fungi use for asexual propagation—but does form simple, upright threads (conidiophores) that bud off colourless, ellipsoidal conidia in loose chains.
 Chemical spot tests reveal the presence of vulpinic acid, pulvinic acid, and pulvinic dilactone in both the crust and the pruina, compounds that lend the species its characteristic yellow-green hue.

-Ecology
+Habitat and distribution

 The species can be found in European countries like Belgium, Luxembourg, and Switzerland.
 The species are growing mostly on beeches and oaks, and on tree roots of spruces.
 They also grow on detritus or sand, and in rare cases on fissures of siliceous rocks.
 It does better in climates with high humidity and low luminosity.
+In Nepal, Chaenotheca furfuracea has been reported at 3,000 m elevation in a compilation of published records.

 Chaenotheca furfuracea usually occupies damp, deeply shaded nooks—tucked into crevices between tree roots or on rocky faces beneath overhangs—and is encountered most often in upland areas.